cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

   })
 ```

 By dispatching a custom event in a Web Component you can send information to any element in the DOM tree that subscribes to that event using an event listener.
-The `CustomEvent` class used to do that has a constructor that takes a `String` -- the event name -- and an object that contains data to be passed onto event listeners in its `detail` property.
+Fpr a Web Component that only occurs when the component does not use Shadow DOM.
+The `CustomEvent` class has a constructor that takes a `String` -- the event name -- and an object that contains data to be passed onto event listeners in its `detail` property.

 ## Working with Forms and ElementInternals

 Custom elements can contain HTML forms and they will function normally.
 The [FormWC.ts](https://github.com/cdoremus/fresh-webcomponents/blob/main/components/wc/FormWC.ts) Web Component that is part of the application that accompanies this blog post is an example.

-But when one or more form elements are contained in a component to be used with an external form, interactions can be complicated.
+But when one or more form elements are contained in a Web Component to be used with an external form, interactions can be complicated.

 If the Web Component is in the Light DOM, then form elements in the component will have no problem as an element in an externally-defined form.